Azure/alz-terraform-accelerator/docs/wiki/Contributing-to-Documentation.md

 ## Checklist

 - Fixes a documentation bug or feature reported and accepted in our [Issues][Issues] log
-- New features should be relevant to, and improve upon, existing core documntation
+- New features should be relevant to, and improve upon, existing core documentation
 - PR is rebased against the latest `main` branch
 - PR is squashed into one commit per logical change
 - PR commit message should be concise but descriptive (will be used to generate release notes)